ACA Frequently Asked Questions

 1. In the Pay Amount field, put in the gross income you earned during the time period you selected in the Pay Frequency drop down.
 Gross income is the amount you earned before taxes were taken out.

-Q: Am I eligible for premium assistance if my income is below 100% of the Federal Poverty Level (FPL)?
+Q: Am I eligible for premium assistance if my income is below 100% of the Federal Poverty Line (FPL)?

 No, you are not eligible for advance premium tax credits (APTC).
-To qualify for premium assistance, a household must have an income of at least 100% of the federal poverty level in a state that did not expand Medicaid.
-If you live in a state that expanded Medicaid, your income must be above 138% of the federal poverty level.
+To qualify for premium assistance, a household must have an income of at least 100% of the federal poverty line (FPL) in a state that did not expand Medicaid.
+If you live in a state that expanded Medicaid, your income must be above 138% of the federal poverty line.

 Click here to see if you qualify for Medicaid and to access your state’s Medicaid and Children’s Health Insurance Programs (CHIP) website.